A Spanner for the Day After: Introduction

 \subsection{Our results}

-In this paper, we investigate how to construct reliable spanners with very small loss -- that is $\epsR$-reliable spanners.
+We investigate how to construct reliable spanners with very small loss -- that is $\epsR$-reliable spanners.
 To the best of our knowledge nothing was known on this case before this work.

 \begin{compactenumA}